phillip-olshausen/Sequence-to-Sequence-learning-and-CTC-for-Automatic-Music-Transcription/README.md

 2. **Seq2Seq transcription with additive attention** — event-token sequence modeling

 Both approaches take raw audio as input and aim to recover symbolic musical structure (pitch, onset, offset, duration).
 All experiments, models, preprocessing, decoding, and visual analysis are implemented in a **single Jupyter notebook**, which contains a **fully documented, block-by-block explanation of the entire codebase** (note that the CTC notebook is currently being updated and is therefore incomplete.
 The Seq2Seq Notebook, however is complete).
+You can also find a PPT folder that presents the full project and results.

 ---